 - You don’t leave your”real” name:

 When Empower Network came out a lot of people jumped on that band wagon quickly.
 They soon were shut down by Facebook because so many people abused the system.
-Now their commenting system has you sign in if you want to leave a comment.
+Their commenting system then changed so that you had to sign in if you wanted to leave a comment.
 I’m not sure how it’s set up today but since I don’t support this program, I won’t be visiting your blog.
-Therefore, if you have an Empower Network blog and you leave a comment here, it will either get deleted or your link will.
+Therefore, if you link to an Empower Network blog your comment won’t be approved.

 - You’re commenting just to be seen:

 I have a lot of people who leave me comments who are trying to make it sound like you’re adding to the conversation but it’s so obvious that you either didn’t read the post or you seriously have nothing of substance to contribute.
 Blogging is about connecting so one liners, short sentences or copying someone elses comment won’t cut it here.